niraljshah/niraljshah.github.io/_pages/about.md

   - /about.html
 ---

-If you have a question about electronics, data science or data solutions, [contact me via my email address.](mailto:niraljshah@outlook.com)
+If you have a question about electronics or data solutions, [contact me via my email address.](mailto:niraljshah@outlook.com)

 I’m a Data Science student at [Monash University](https://www.monash.edu/).
-My personal interest is in computational finance, [statistical analysis](https://github.com/niraljshah/data_science_demographics_2018), business intelligence, optimizing budgeting, planning & forecasting, and most importantly, providing progressive data solutions for it.
+My personal interest is in computational finance, [statistical analysis](https://github.com/niraljshah/data_science_demographics_2018), business intelligence and importantly, providing progressive data solutions for it.
 I’m especially interested in delivering effective & informative reporting to keep a track on the performance and business insights in real-time.

 I am an optimist with integrity, strong problem solving skills, strict attention to detail with commendable decision making & interpersonal skills.
 I can be found on [Quora](https://www.quora.com/profile/Niral-Shah-5) as well

 Here are some of the things I’m up to these days:

-* I developing my own [library](https://github.com/niraljshah/SupervisedLearningOverview) in Python to get a quick overview of the performances of major supervised learning methods in one go.
-You can download it using the command ``pip install BasicAnalysis``
+* I am developing my own [library](https://github.com/niraljshah/SupervisedLearningOverview) in Python to deliver a quick overview of the performances of major supervised learning methods in one go.
+Check it out by using ``pip install BasicAnalysis``

 * Another interesting task I am doing currently is to develop a [Stock Price Analyzer](https://github.com/niraljshah/Stock-Sentiment-Algorithm-for-Trading) using sentiment analysis on news articles.
-This is a real-time delivery where news articles are analyzed to predict the effect it will have on a given stock.
+Yes, in real-time.